 What are signs of croup in kids?

 Viral croup might begin like a cold, with a stuffy nose, fever and fatigue.
 But over time, your child will develop a cough, a hoarse or scratchy voice, and breathing that is noisy and labored.
-Croup caused by allergies or reflux comes on suddenly, with no previous symptoms.
+A croup cough in kids is often described as a “barking” cough.
+Croup caused by allergies or reflux comes on suddenly with no previous symptoms.

 Does croup cause fever?

-Children with croup may have a fever that can be controlled with fever-reducing medication.
-Some children with croup may develop a high fever.
+Children with viral croup may have a fever that can be controlled with fever-reducing medication.
+However, not all cases of viral croup cause fever and most children with spasmodic croup do not have a fever.

 What does croup cough sound like?

 A croup cough sounds like barking (often compared to a barking seal).
-Children might also have stridor, a squeaking or whistling noise when they breathe in and out.
+Children might also have stridor, a squeaking or whistling noise when they breathe in.

 You can find examples of both croup cough and stridor sounds online.
 You can compare those examples to your child's cough to help you figure out if your child might have croup.
 If you are concerned your child might have croup, contact your child's primary care provider.
+Since croup symptoms are typically worse at night, Dr. Zakhidova recommends recording your child's cough at night to share with your pediatrician.
 They will be able to evaluate your child's symptoms and provide a diagnosis.

 Croup vs. COVID‑19